tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: has Use Case
 - Definition: Relates a Policy to a UseCase.
 - Range [ owl:someValuesFrom bdqffdq:hasUseCase ]
-- Comments: Used by concepts in the DQ Needs category to describe the relationship between DQ Policies (ValidationPolicy, AmendmentPolicy, MeasurementPolicy) and an instance of a UseCase.
+- Comments: Used by concepts in the DataQualityNeed category to describe the relationship between data quality Policies (ValidationPolicy, AmendmentPolicy, MeasurementPolicy) and an instance of a UseCase.
 - View in: [term-list](../list/bdqffdq/index.md#hasUseCase)

 ********************